szczyglis-dev/py-gpt/README.md

 ## Bitbucket

-The Bitbucket plugin allows for seamless integration with the Bitbucket Cloud API, offering functionalities to manage repositories, issues, and pull requests.
-This plugin provides highly configurable options for authentication, cached convenience, and manages HTTP requests efficiently.
+The Bitbucket plugin exposes Bitbucket Cloud repositories, files, issues, pull requests, workspaces and account information as tools.
+Authentication can use an App Password or bearer token.

 - Retrieve details about the authenticated user.
 - Get information about a specific user.